darlenewagner/nextflowViral/README.md

 # nextflowViral
-All pipelines are written in Nextflow and/or Python to facilitate comparative genomics analysis for viruses.
-All these pipelines require Nextflow 21.04.3 and above and most of the pipelines require Python 3.9.1 and above.
+The pipeline, bowtieConsensusFromPairedFastq.nf, generates consensus genomes from paired fastq files mapped to reference at minimum 1X and 25X coverage.
+To run, it requires Nextflow 21.04.3 and above and for setup, it requires Python 3.9.1 and above.

 ### bcfConsensusFromPairedFastq.nf
 A Nextflow pipeline for mapping an arbitrary number of paired-end files to a viral reference genome to produce consensus sequences in fasta format